IBM-Bluemix-Docs/mobilepush/push_step_4.md

 # Sending a notification
 {: #push_step_4}

-After you have developed your applications, you can send basic push notifications.
+After your applications are developed, you can send basic push notifications.

 To send basic push notifications, complete the following steps:

 1. In the {{site.data.keyword.mobilepushshort}} service console, click **Notifications** on the left navigation menu.
 1. Click **Create**, and compose a message.
    - Compose a new notification by providing the following information: **Notification text**, **Notification title** (optional), **Additional payload** (optional).
-   - Select the **Target audience** by one of the following target:
+   - Select the **Target audience** by one of the following targets:
       - **Platforms** - Options are: **Android**, **iOS**, **Web Notifications**, **Chrome Apps and Extensions**, **Chrome Browser**, **Firefox**, **Safari**, and **All Devices**.
-      - **Tags** - Enter the Tag, topic name or create a new tag.
+      - **Tags** - Enter the Tag, topic name or create a tag.
       - **Devices/user IDs** - Select either **Device ID** or **User ID** and enter the device/user ID detail for the selection.

    When you select the **All Devices** option, all devices that are subscribed to {{site.data.keyword.mobilepushshort}} will receive notifications.